"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 The people groups are a little fuzzier to discern.
 Why are the people groups listed separate from the nations?
 I think the answer lies in the political situation that will be in place in the areas surrounding Israel at the time that this war takes place.

-Not only is Israel surrounded by hostile nations, but also hostile refugee and terrorist groups that live within Israel's borders and her neighbors' borders.
+Israel is no only surrounded by hostile nations, but also hostile refugee and terrorist groups that live within Israel's borders and her neighbors' borders.
 The historical migration of these people groups will help show who they are today.
 In the following section, we will take a closer look at just the people groups and who they are.

 The "Tents of Edom":